AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-add-extensions.md

 At the end of this lesson, you will be able to:

 * Add Extensions to a mobile Launch property
-* Add the Analytics extension
+* Configure the Analytics extension
-* Add the Target and Target VEC extensions
+* Configure the Target and Target VEC extensions

->[!NOTE] Adobe Audience Manager is implemented via a configuration in the Analytics extension and thus you will not need to add the Audience Manager extension in this tutorial
+>[!NOTE] Adobe Audience Manager can be implemented via a configuration in the Analytics extension and thus you will not need to add the Audience Manager extension in this tutorial

 ## Review the Pre-installed extensions